 - Live online chatting

-For a business, this is a conversion to sale.
+For a business online, this is a conversion to sale.
 It involves getting the visitor to take the step which turns them into a paying customer.

 Convert leads to sales with an effective e-commerce process, price, product, pitch, and promotion.